Ergodic Average Dominance for Unimodular Amenable Groups: Introduction

-In parallel, von Neumann algebras \cite{MvN36, MvN37, MvN43} came to the forefront of contemporary analysis as ``noncommutative measure spaces'' and questions arose regarding the possibility of establishing ergodic theorems in the setting of von Neumann algebras.
+In parallel, von Neumann algebras came to the forefront of contemporary analysis as ``noncommutative measure spaces'' and questions arose regarding the possibility of establishing ergodic theorems in the setting of von Neumann algebras.
 The first question is what pointwise convergence might mean in this context.
-For finite measure spaces, restricting to bounded functions, by Egorov's theorem, pointwise almost everywhere convergence implies almost uniform convergence, that is for any $\varepsilon>0$, there exists $X_\varepsilon \subset X$ such that $\mu(X\backslash X_\varepsilon)<\varepsilon$, and $\lim_{n\rightarrow \infty}\norm{\left(M_n(f)-\mathcal{P}(f)\right)\chi_{X_\varepsilon}}_\infty =0$.
-One can see that this notion of convergence makes complete sense in the noncommutative setting as well if one just replaces $f$ with von Neumann algebra elements (or affiliated operators), and $\chi_{X_\varepsilon}$ with a projection in the von Neumann algebra.
-This is the notion of almost uniform convergence (Definition \ref{defintion au bau}) in the noncommutative setting.
-In the case of noncommutative von Neumann algebras, for a projection $e$, the cases $\lim_n \norm{(x_n-x)e}_\infty = 0$ (almost uniform) and $\lim_n \norm{e(x_n-x)e}_\infty =0$ (bilaterally almost uniform) are different, with the latter implying the former but not conversely.
+For finite measure spaces, restricting to bounded functions, pointwise almost everywhere convergence implies almost uniform convergence, by Egorov's theorem, meaning that for any $\varepsilon>0$, there exists $X_\varepsilon \subset X$ such that $\mu(X\backslash X_\varepsilon)<\varepsilon$, and $\lim_{n\rightarrow \infty}\norm{\left(M_n(f)-\mathcal{P}(f)\right)\chi_{X_\varepsilon}}_\infty =0$.
+In this formulation one can see that this notion of convergence makes complete sense in the noncommutative setting as well, if one replaces $f$ with von Neumann algebra elements (or affiliated operators), and $\chi_{X_\varepsilon}$ with an in a suitable sense ``large" projection $e$ in the von Neumann algebra, leading to the notion of almost uniform convergence (Definition \ref{defintion au bau}) in the noncommutative setting.
+In this setting we may require $\lim_n \norm{(x_n-x)e}_\infty = 0$ or $\lim_n \norm{e(x_n-x)e}_\infty =0$, defining almost uniform (a.u.) or bilateral almost uniform (b.a.u.) convergence, respectively.
+These concepts are distinct, the former implying the latter but not conversely.
 We shall refer to ergodic theorems with this notion of ``pointwise'' convergence as ``individual'' ergodic theorems in our paper.
 The first individual ergodic theorem in this setting was proved by Lance \cite{La76} for state-preserving automorphisms of finite von Neumann algebras.
 Then Yeadon \cite{Ye77} proved ergodic theorems for preduals of semifinite von Neumann algebras (the case for $L_1$).
 However, ergodic theorems for general noncommutative $L_p$-spaces for $p\in(1, \infty)$ were more involved mainly due to difficulties in formulating the maximal inequalities in the noncommutative case.
 This was resolved by Junge and Xu in \cite{JX07}.
 Later, Hong, Liao and Wang \cite{HLW21} extended their results to groups of polynomial growth.
-Very recently, Cadilhac and Wang made a major breakthrough in \cite{CW22}, giving a proof of individual ergodic theorems for amenable groups acting on noncommutative $L_p$-spaces.
-Their proof of the maximal inequality involves noncommutative Calder{\'o}n–Zygmund decomposition, dyadic-like martingale methods on amenable groups, and quasi-tiling techniques to construct admissible F{\o}lner sequences.
+Very recently, Cadilhac and Wang achieved a major breakthrough in \cite{CW22}, proving the following individual ergodic theorems for amenable groups acting on noncommutative $L_p$-spaces.